 Through this curriculum, students are able to explore current practices in the counseling field.
 View the curriculum chart here.

-Monmouth also offers a 33-credit Addiction Studies Track within the MA program, where students can seek licensure as Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.
+Monmouth also offers a MA in Psychological Counseling - Addiction Studies Track, a 33 credit program designed to prepare students to become Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.

 Graduates often find work in:

 "Most of the classrooms are really dialogues.
 It isn't a lecture—it's a discussion and an opportunity to share.
 I have to get them to think, and getting them to think is an experience that's enriched by a lot of their classmates' life experiences."

 Solomon Schuck, PhDAssociate ProfessorDepartment of Professional Counseling